stratapp-ai/stratapp-ai.github.io/_blog/venture-capital-and-next-gen-tech-to-create-value.md

 # conclusions

-Use a tier-1 CRM to manage deal flow, engagement, due diligence and completion, as well as overall portfolio compliance.
+Use a tier-1 CRM to manage deal flow, engagement, due diligence and completion, as well as overall portfolio reporting and compliance.

 Use #stratapp inside each investee company to: